Your Questions Answered

 What can I do with LiDAR data?

-LiDAR provides powerful insight for civil engineering, research, and mapping by producing digital twins with points densities exceeding 1,000 points per square meter.
+LiDAR provides powerful insights for civil engineering, research, and mapping by producing digital twins with points densities exceeding 1,000 points per square meter.
 The datasets are a single point in time capture that can be used for feature extraction or a baseline upon which future change can be compared.
 Clients have used our data to measure wall lean, road deformation, powerline sag, watershed streamlines, and vegetation risk to infrastructure.

 Do you offer more than LiDAR survey and inspections?